Do you find yourself waking up at night to scratch more times than you do to hit the bathroom?

 The good news is that PUPPP is not dangerous to you or your baby.
 The bad news — it can be pretty annoying.

-Prurigo is the name for a group of hard itchy lumps that affects about 1 in every 300 moms.
-It usually occurs in the second or third trimester, but has been seen in the early months of pregnancy as well.
-The lumps start off looking like small insect bites on the abdomen and the outside of the joints such as elbows and knees (6).
-The papules will increase in number with scratching and as the days go on.
+Prurigo is the name for a group of hard, itchy lumps that affects about 1 in every 300 moms.
+It usually occurs in the second or third trimester but has been seen in the early months of pregnancy.
+The lumps start off looking like tiny insect bites on the abdomen and joints, such as the elbows and knees (7).
+The bumps will increase with scratching and as the days go on.

 Studies show that prurigo occurs more often in women who have a history of eczema and asthma.
-This condition is harmless to both you and your baby, and should disappear shortly after delivery.
+This condition is harmless to you and your baby and should disappear shortly after delivery.
 Some women find it takes a few weeks to vanish.

 Talk To Your Doctor

 4. Pemphigoid Gestationis

-Previously known as herpes gestationis, however, it does not relate to the herpes virus.
-Pemphigoid gestationis is a rare condition characterized by an itchy rash that eventually develops into blisters (7).
+Pemphigoid gestationis is a rare condition characterized by an itchy rash that eventually develops into blisters (8).
+It was previously known as herpes gestationis; however, it does not relate to the herpes virus.
 This condition is an autoimmune disease, meaning your body’s immune system is fighting against its own tissue.

-This condition is actually an autoimmune disease, meaning your body’s immune system is fighting against its own tissue.
-It has been thought that some parts of the placenta enter the mom’s bloodstream and travel to the skin which causes formation of antibodies against the skin.
-There is also a correlation between pemphigoid gestationis and other autoimmune conditions that affect the thyroid and the blood.
+This condition is an autoimmune disease, meaning your body’s immune system is fighting against its own tissue.
+Some researchers believe some parts of the placenta enter the mom’s bloodstream and travel to the skin, causing antibodies to form against the skin.
+There is also a correlation between pemphigoid gestationis and other autoimmune conditions that affect the thyroid and blood.

-- Rash that often starts around the umbilical area or center of the abdomen.
+- A rash that often starts around the umbilical area or center of the abdomen.

 - Can occur on the buttocks, back, arms, and legs.

 - Usually spares the face, mouth, and genital areas.

-- Blisters develop 1-2 weeks after the rash appears.
+- Blisters develop one to two weeks after the rash appears.

 - Transient blistering on babies.